pyodide/pyodide-blog/content/posts/react-in-python-with-pyodide.md

     )
 ```

-> The full demo can be found in `demos/react-in-pyodide/demo-5`.
-You can find the JS fiddle here.
+> The full demo can be found in `demos/react-in-pyodide/demo-5` or [on JSFiddle](https://jsfiddle.net/gh/get/library/pure/pyodide/pyodide-blog/contents/demos/react-in-pyodide/demo-5/).

 ## Separating HTML and Python